- Parts and tools

 Don't need something quite as portable or want to be able to take temperature measurements separately?
 Consider the Milwaukee MW102.
 It's been receiving rave reviews from brewers.
 The separate pH and temperature probes allow you to take a temperature reading before submersing the (typically more fragile) pH probe.

 The Milwaukee model reads to 0.01 pH resolution (+/- 0.02 pH accuracy), includes 2-point calibration for greater accuracy, a built in thermometer, and automatic temperature compensation up to 122F.
 If the sample temperature is higher, consider cooling the sample for greatest accuracy.
 The temperature probe can read slightly higher temperatures, up to 158F.
+(Note that as of this writing the Milwaukee website states that automatic temperature compensation is available up to 158F.
+In speaking to their engineers they indicated that this is incorrect: The max 158F temperature is only for the temperature probe and not the pH probe).

 The electrode (tip) is replaceable.
 Once the readings start to jump around, it's time to replace it.
 See Milwaukee SE220 replacement electrode.